michaelshiloh/robotaPsyche/weeklySchedule.md

 Production Assignment:

 - Think about your final project, which can be either:
 	- A program which uses association in some creative way.
+		- Create a new folder called 14April
-Write a brief description of your initial concept.
+		- Write a brief description of your initial concept.
 This can change later.
 	- A paper on something that came up for you as a result of this class

 ### Week 12 April 19 21